linde/acm-minimal/part1/README.md

     gcloud config set project $PROJECT_ID
     ```

-1. Enable the Google Cloud APIs that will be used for this example and also enable the new configuration management feature for our project:
+1. Enable the Google Cloud APIs that will be used for this example and also enable the new configuration management feature for your project:

     ```bash
     gcloud services enable --project $PROJECT_ID  container.googleapis.com                \
                                                     gkehub.googleapis.com                 \
                                                     anthosconfigmanagement.googleapis.com

-    gcloud beta container hub config-management enable  --project $PROJECT_ID
+    gcloud alpha container hub config-management enable  --project $PROJECT_ID
     ```

 1. Create cluster using terraform using defaults other than the project:

     ```bash
+    # obtain user access credentials to use for Terraform commands
+    gcloud auth application-default login

     # continue in /terraform directory
     cd terraform